-NOTE 2.
-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2. - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The basic financial statements of the District have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to local governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial principles.
-The District also applies Financial Accounting Standards board (FASB) Statements and interpretations issued on or before November 30, 1989, to its governmental activities provided they do not conflict with or contradict GASB pronouncements.
-The most significant of the District's accounting policies are described bellow.
+The most significant of the District's accounting policies are described below.